MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

     :::image type="content" source="images/ueficonfig-dock-configure3.png" alt-text="Screenshot that shows ports turned off for unauthenticated devices.":::

 7. If you have devices you want to configure for Dynamic USB-C Disablement, select the checkbox as shown in the following figure.
-Add the required certifciate and select **Next**.
+Add the required certificate and select **Next**.
 To learn more, see [Scenarios for securing Surface Dock ports](#scenarios-for-securing-surface-dock-ports) on this page.

     :::image type="content" source="images/ueficonfig-dock-configure-usb-c.png" alt-text="Screenshot that selection of devices to configure USB-C Dynamic Disablement.":::